 - Lawsuits – Lawsuits are not only costly, they are stressful and time-consuming.
 All too often we see lawsuits involving an alleged slip-and-fall filed shortly after a tenant has been served an eviction notice.

 - Total loss of your investment – Evicted tenants may also try to get “revenge” by setting their former home on fire.

 Benefits of Having Great Tenants:

-- Consistent rents – This seems like a no brainer and it is your goal.
+- Consistent rents – This seems like a no-brainer and it is your goal.
 Consistent, timely rents arriving in your account every month.

 - Minimal cleanup between renters – The better your tenant takes care of your property during their stay, the less you will have to replace when they leave and the longer items in the house will last.
 Replacing the carpet less often and not having to paint or repair drywall sure sounds nice, doesn’t it?
-You can also help your tenants avoid an unintentional disaster by providing them information on how to be safe in their home.
+You can also help your tenants avoid an unintentional disaster by providing them with information on how to be safe in their homes.

 - Less stress – For most, real estate investing is not a passive event.
 However, having a good tenant can make your investing life a lot less difficult, take up less of your family/personal time, and you may just get a little more sleep too.

 - More profitable investment – Consistent rent and fewer repairs are a winning cashflow combination.
 Ultimately, your goal is to make a profit.
 Great tenants are crucial in helping you achieve your number one objective!

 Read more about how to find great tenants in the following article: “Good or Bad, Your Tenant’s Past Will Impact Your Future”